-My husband and I are blessed with three sons who are 22, 21, and 19 and a daughter who is 17.
+My husband and I are blessed with three sons and a daughter.
 Of course, we think they are all flat-out incredible human beings!
 But since the title of this is Daughter of the King, allow me to tell you just a little bit about our last-born, Mallory.
 She’s beautiful, talented, intelligent, compassionate, witty, and kind-hearted.
 (I’m trying hard to be unbiased here…)

 Her dad and I strive to help her realize all this about herself and that she knows that glorifying God through the unique set of gifts that He designed for her is one of the most important things she can do as His child, Although we strive to put forth parenting efforts that are sincere, sensitive, and somewhat skillful, we are human.
 So unfortunately, there are times that our best efforts end up being screwed-up, sloppy, and just plain sad!
 I think we can all agree that parenting is not for the weak.